bobmadereren/BDO-Worker-Tool/README.md

 ```

 ## TODO
+- [X] Ability to purchase node (including required nodes and edges which should be shown and highlighted on hovering node or buy button)
-- [ ] Ability to sell node (including dependent nodes and edges which should be shown and highlighted when hovering node or sell button)
+- [X] Ability to sell node (including dependent nodes and edges which should be shown and highlighted when hovering node or sell button)
 - [ ] Save owned nodes
 - [ ] Animate side panel in and out
 - [ ] Update dimensions on window size change